 In response to these nominations, ECVAN opened a call for artists to make new work inspired by the locations.
 With nearly 600 applicatons, we are pleased to announce that we have commissioned ten projects by artists from the UK and internationally to make new work in response to the stories that were shared.
 The artists are: Maria Anastassiou, David Blandy, Cooking Sections, Ian Giles, Krijn De Koning, Taylor Le Melle & Zadie Xa, susan pui san lok, Studio Morison, Stuart Whipps, and Laura Wilson.

 We are delighted to announce a partnership with Primary in Nottingham and HOME in Manchester to bring the work of Emma Smith to the three cities.
-The tour will include an exhibition of Smith’s work 5Hz at Primary, Nottingham, Fri 30 Nov 2018 – Sat 9 Feb 2019; 5Hz and Euphonia at HOME, Manchester, Sat 6 Apr 2019 – Sun 19 May 2019; and a live off site performance with Wysing Arts Centre in Cambridge on 18 May, 2019.
+The tour so far has included an exhibition of Smith’s work 5Hz at Primary, Nottingham, Fri 30 Nov 2018 – Sat 9 Feb 2019; and 5Hz and Euphonia will tour to HOME, Manchester, Sat 6 Apr 2019 – Sun 19 May 2019; and finally shown as a live performance with Wysing Arts Centre in Cambridge (date to be announced).

 5Hz is a sound installation centred around the invention of a new singing language designed to strengthen social connections.
 Through a year long research process examining psychological and neurological responses to the human voice, Smith created the 5Hz language, comprising a set of sounds that transcend language barriers.
 Visitors to the exhibition can learn the language and begin using it within 15 minutes.